Nocheto Help (3.X.X)

 redo halfmove, stay on the current branch

-redo halfmove, go on first [second, ...] variation
+redo halfmove, go to the first [second ...] branch

 replay [<s>], rr

-[s] redo all moves, wait <s> second a move
+[s] redo all moves, wait <s> second every move

 (default 1)